Brendan Harmon

 Download Data for Governor’s Island

 Download a digital elevation model (DEM) and digital surface model (DSM) for Governor’s Island, New York, NY, USA from GIS.NY.GOV.
 NYC commissioned a airborne lidar survey in 2017 and created a 1 ft resolution bare earth DEM and a DSM from the lidar data.
 The DEM represents the shape of the bare ground with no trees, buildings, or other structures, while the DSM represents the shape of the earth’s surface and everything on it.
 Large rasters such as these are often divided into tiles for easier downloading.
-For Governor’s Island download DEM and DSM tiles be_NYC_020.tif and hh_NYC_020.tif.
-Extract both zip archives.
-Download and extract either Tidally Coordinated Shoreline or Shoreline data from NYC Open Data.
+For Governor’s Island download DEM and DSM tiles using an FTP client: be_NYC_020.tif and hh_NYC_020.tif.
+Alternatively to download with your browser, use these Google Drive links: be_NYC_020.tif and hh_NYC_020.tif.
+Also download and extract either Tidally Coordinated Shoreline or Shoreline data from NYC Open Data.
 For Shoreline in the web mapping interface select Export, Download, and then Original to download Shoreline.zip.

 Note: If you choose Shapefile instead of Original for Shoreline you will download a reprojected version in a geographic CRS in Latitude Longitude.